foundriesio/docs/README.md

 To build the documentation, python3 and `pip3` are required.
 All required python modules are listed in `requirements.txt`.
-Install them with `pip install -r requirements.txt`.
+Install them with `pip3 install -r requirements.txt`.

+📌 **NOTE:** After run `pip3 install -r requirements.txt`, restart your terminal or use source to ensure Sphinx is set up.

 ### Using Virtualenv to Provide Requirements